Gigitsu/torchpress/blogs/deep_learning_with_torch_step_1_nn_module.md

-The Long path to Deep Learning using Torch: part 1
+The Long way to Deep Learning with Torch: part 1
 ============
 **Abstract:** In this post we analyze the first step to build a Deep Neural Network using [torch](http://torch.ch/).
 In particular, we focus on [torch/nn module](torch/nn](https://github.com/torch/nn).